Maconaquah High School: History

 On July 1, 1962, Maconaquah School Corporation was formed by consolidating two high schools (Clay and Bunker Hill) in southern Miami County, Indiana.
 The corporation is named after Frances Slocum, who was captured as a child by Delaware Indians in 1778 from her Pennsylvania home.
 She grew up with the Miami tribe and married a Miami Indian Chief.
 She lived in the area near Peru, Indiana, and became known as "Little Bear Woman" or Maconaquah.
 She is buried in a state historical site near the corporation boundaries.

 Maconaquah class of 1964 attended classes in the old Bunker Hill High School.
 A sign in the front yard read "Maconaquah High School".
 The current high school facility, located approximately 2 miles from Bunker Hill, Indiana, proper, held its first classes in August 1965.
 The following year the building proper was finished and the class of 1966 was the first to attend in MHS.
 Three years later, the Industrial Arts/Agriculture Wing was added on, allowing students to gain insight into different trades and career paths.
 In 1973, a social studies wing was added to which the next addition connected to that addition.
 In 1976, the Fine Arts Wing was added, expanding the school, with the additions including a 900+ seat auditorium with a full scene shop, a band room, a choral chamber, a green room, a black-box theater (later converted into a television studio), as well as numerous classrooms.
-The first event held in the auditorium was in Spring 1976, "Pow-wow", a student talent/skit event, held on 3 nights, (Thursday-Saturday).
-The next addition would have been in the 1980's which included a west wing addition including the swimming pool, 2nd gym and other rooms.
-The most recent addition is the remodeling of the Science and Business Department in 2005: The science laboratories were updated, and an additional lab was built.
+The first event held in the auditorium was in Spring 1976; the "Pow-wow", a student talent/skit event, was held on 3 nights, Thursday to Saturday.
+The next addition was made in the 1980s, including a west wing with a swimming pool, second gym and other rooms.
+The most recent addition was the remodeling of the Science and Business Department in 2005; the science laboratories were updated, and an additional lab was built.